Lucan11/desk-hub/README.md

 This sensor measures the temperature and transmits that data in a bluetooth advertisement (beaconing)

-The makefile supports the following command: make                    - Build the code make flash_softdevice   - flash the softdevice onto the MCU make sdk_config         - start external tool for editing sdk_config.h make flash              - flashing binary
+The makefile supports the following commands:
+ - make                    - Build the code
+ - make flash_softdevice   - flash the softdevice onto the MCU
+ - make sdk_config         - start external tool for editing sdk_config.h
+ - make flash              - flashing binary

 The following tools are required: make